ekponk/continuous_control_rl/report.md

 I experimented with parameters and this seems to meet the requirements for the class.
 I'm sure it's possible to do better.
 In particular, I can see in the class forum that some people have achieved results that faster, so there is room for improvement.

-This only incorporates the main elements of the DQN algorithm, and borrows heavily from code created for some of the assignments.
-In future I would like to add some additional improvements, such as prioritized experience replay and dueling DQN.

 A second provided assignment is basically the same but with multiple arms, which provides opportunities for sharing learning across agents.
 It would be interesting to try that to compare the approaches and results.